shanksjay/ParkourAnalysis/README.md

 If you get errors about SMPL-X model:
 1. Download models from [SMPL-X website](https://smpl-x.is.tue.mpg.de/)
-2. Update the `model_path` in the code to point to your model file
+2. Ensure models are in `models/smplx/` directory
+3. Check that `SMPLX_NEUTRAL.pkl` exists in the models directory
+4. The code will automatically detect and load models from `models/smplx/`
+5. If using a different path, the code will try alternative locations automatically

 ### MPS Not Available